flytreeleft/nexus3-keycloak-plugin/README.md

 Then just put the `*.kar` into the directory `$install_dir/deploy/`, and there is no need to change `startup.properties` anymore.

+Note:
+- The `*.kar` file can be downloaded from the [release page](https://github.com/flytreeleft/nexus3-keycloak-plugin/releases).
-Note: The `*.jar` file can be used for Nexus v3.14 and earlier directly.
+- The `*.jar` file can be used for Nexus v3.14 and earlier directly.

 #### 4. Configure Keycloak realm client